-Dimension 1: Enhancing Curriculum Relevance Element Pointers Rating Scale 1.1 The school's curriculum is understood by teachers and families.
+Dimension 1: Enhancing Curriculum Relevance Element Pointers 1.1 The school's curriculum is understood by teachers and families.
 Ensure teachers have ready access to relevant curriculum documents.
 Assist teachers to engage in professional learning in relation to curriculum issues.
 Involve teachers in regular discussions and sharing of ideas about the curriculum.
 Inform families about the curriculum their children will experience at the community language school.
-We do this well.
-We need to work on this.
 1.2 The structure of the school's curriculum makes provision for age appropriate and realistic and relevant student learning experiences.
 Plan activities for students in accordance with students' stage of development.
 Select resources for teaching that relate directly to identified individual student needs.
 Ensure their curriculum caters for different levels of language competence, interests and gender of their students.
 Provide students with opportunities to read, listen to and write the language in ways that are relevant to their everyday lives.
 Assist students to appreciate different accents and dialects in language (where appropriate).
-We do this well.
-We need to work on this.
-1.3 The school's curriculum is appropriately aligned with the relevant State/Territory curriculum structures.
+1.3 The school's curriculum is appro- priately aligned with the relevant State/Territory curriculum structures.
 Establish structures and processes for reviewing the school's curriculum to make sure it is aligned with their states' and/or territories' mainstream syllabus/curriculum.
 Ensure that student activities reflect the content and objectives of the relevant state/territory curriculum.
 Provide opportunities for their teachers to understand the nature and intention of the state/territory curriculum in relation to the language being taught.
-We do this well.
-We need to work on this.
 1.4 The school's curriculum provides for the teaching of the language in appropriate cultural contexts.
 Use culture-based resources that enable first hand learning experiences for students.
 Invite relevant parents and community members to assist in the teaching of the language and its culture.
 Provide explicit experiences that allow students to understand the cultural context of the target language.
 Provide students with opportunities to share cultural experiences and respect differences.
-We do this well.
-We need to work on this.

-Dimension 1: Enhancing Curriculum Relevance Element Pointers Rating Scale 1.5 The school's curriculum is appropriately resourced to promote student learning.
+1.5 The school's curriculum is appropriately resourced to promote student learning.
 Ensure written texts used are appropriate to needs and skill levels of students.
 Provide opportunities for students to regularly use information technology to enhance learning.
 Utilise a range of community and commercial resources to enrich students' learning experiences.
 Ensure their teachers are aware of the range of resources in the school and select them in accordance with student learning needs.

-Encourage teachers to develop/acquire relevant teaching resources and share these with colleagues in order to assist student learning.
+Dimension 1: Enhancing Curriculum Relevance Element Pointers 1.5 The school's curriculum is appropriately resourced to promote student learning. (cont'd) Encourage teachers to develop/acquire relevant teaching resources and share these with colleagues in order to assist student learning.
 Set aside an allocated budget each year to ensure that resources remain contemporary within the school.
-We do this well.
-We need to work on this.
 1.6 Structures are in place for monitoring and updating the school's curriculum to ensure that it is reflective of broader curriculum change.
-Establish a structured cycle of review, planning and implementation of the curriculum that involves teachers and families (where appropriate).
+Establish a structured cycle of review, planning and implementation of the curriculum.
+That involves teachers and families (where appropriate).
 Review their curriculum regularly to ensure that it remains challenging and relevant.
 Ensure their teachers use the most up to date methods and teach the most current curriculum content to students Identify broader changes occurring in mainstream curricula and create opportunities for teachers to understand these developments.
-We do this well.
-We need to work on this.